PolyMathOrg/project-proposals/README.md

 ## NLP library

 We need a natural language processing (NLP) library entirely written in Pharo with functionality similar to [NLTK](https://www.nltk.org/) or [Spacy](https://spacy.io/): [part of speech (PoS) tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging), [named entity recognition (NER)](https://en.wikipedia.org/wiki/Named-entity_recognition), [lemmatization](https://en.wikipedia.org/wiki/Lemmatisation), [stemming](https://en.wikipedia.org/wiki/Stemming), [word sense disambiguation](https://en.wikipedia.org/wiki/Word-sense_disambiguation), [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), [n-grams](https://en.wikipedia.org/wiki/N-gram), various metrics etc. There is an [existing NLP library](https://github.com/mark-watson/nlp_smalltalk) that implements part of the mentioned features.

+## Data visualizations

+We need a simple and powerful data visualization (charting) library similar to [ggplot](https://ggplot2.tidyverse.org/) and based on [The Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl?ie=UTF8&qid=1477928463&sr=8-1&keywords=the+grammar+of+graphics&linkCode=sl1&tag=ggplot2-20&linkId=f0130e557161b83fbe97ba0e9175c431).
+Inspiration can also be taken from Python's [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) but they do not follow the Grammar (which is very preferable).
+The library must be entirely implemented in Pharo, elements of visualization must be objects that allow interaction and can be inspected.
+This can be done by using [Telescope's Geometry library](https://github.com/TelescopeSt/Geometry) as back-end.
+Existing libraries for data visualization in Pharo include [Roassal's charting functionalities](http://agilevisualization.com/AgileVisualization/Grapher/0203-Grapher.html) and [a bridge to Python's matplotlib](https://github.com/juliendelplanque/MatplotLibBridge), however none of them fully satisfies the conditions listed above.

 ## Keras-style API on top of TensorFlow